SoufianeDataFan/R_Predictive_Maintenance_Web_Dashboard/README.md

 <h3><i>Other application</i></h3>

-<li> Healthcare is one the most interesting domains to apply Survival analysis or time_to_event prediction.
+<li> Healthcare is one of the most interesting domains to apply Survival analysis or time_to_event prediction.
 It can help to diagnose many types of cancer and other diseases.
 <li> Aerospace is also one of the interesting domains to use this technology.
 Predicting the failure events of the plane will be very helpful
 to prevent many deadly accidents.